dessa-oss/atlas/api_docs/sources/tracking_deployment.md

 __Returns__

 - __results_dict__ (dictionary): Dict representing a more-or-less "serialized" PipelineContext for the job.
-Will raise a RemoteException in the event of an exception thrown in the execution environment.

 __Raises__

-- This method normally doesn't raise any exception.
+- __RemoteException__: In the event of an exception thrown in the execution environment.

 ----